Dr G Biscontin and Dr S Haigh

-- Determine isochrones of excess pore pressure for various transient flows.
+- Determine isochrones of excess pore pressure for 1D transient flows.

 - Specify “drained” or “undrained” direct shear tests, and interpret them.

-- Use Mohr circles of total or effective stress to interpret triaxial tests.
+- Use Mohr circles to interpret triaxial tests.

 - Perform upper and lower bound limit analyses of drained and undrained soil.